-Coordination is a particular kind of sociation such that the relata are of equal rank in the following sense:
+Coordination (as a structural relation) is a particular kind of sociation such that the relata are of equal rank in the following sense:

 - The construction functions as a composite whole vis-à-vis its context.

 - In terms of constituent structure, the relata belong to the same category, and the coordinative construction again belongs to the same category.
 In other words, each member can represent the construction grammatically.

 - The semantic relation between the relata is additive.